opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Even though following subchapters will regard the specific situation of **opencare**, we will try to provide some general tips that will help you shaping your sessions accordingly.

 #### 3) Our co-design session - overview
-(workshops, meetings, events, dates, actors)
+*(workshops, meetings, events, dates, actors)*

-Thanks to opencare, since January 2016, we had the great opportunity to launch and spread the two-year research project to design and prototype new care services in Milan, Italy.
+Thanks to **opencare**, since January 2016, we had the great opportunity to launch and spread the two-year research project to design and prototype new care services in Milan, Italy.

-As WeMake we have to approach different challenges, such as:
+As **WeMake**, we are going to approach many different challenges, such as:

-collect experiences of community-driven care services validate them through open discussion, both online and offline. augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...) combine everything we learn into the design and prototype of next generation community driven care services.
+* collect experiences of community-driven care services;
+* validate them through open discussion, both online and offline;
+* augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...);
+* combine everything we learn into the design and prototype of next generation community driven care services.

 It is time now to tell you about our experience in the co-design matter.